 - (1) Our Chief Executive Officer is entitled to the Incentive Bonus divided into four tranches (A-D) of \$3.8 million each.
 Tranche A vests 20% over 5 years and is payable within 10 days of a Qualifying Liquidity Event, or ("QLE"), as defined in her bonus agreement, or the tenth anniversary of her hire date, whichever is earlier.
 Tranches B-D also vest 20% over five years, but are generally only payable in the event of a QLE meeting applicable performance targets for each tranche, and following this offering, if the volume-weighted average trading price, as defined in the bonus agreement, exceeds specified performance targets over a rolling six-month measurement period until it is otherwise forfeited.
-On May 10, 2012, the Incentive Bonus was modified to require payment under all four tranches in the aggregate amount of \$15.2 million within 60 days of the completion of this offering, but no later than December 31, 2012, provided she is employed as Chief Executive Officer through completion of this offering.
-This adjustment represents the additional bonus expense, net of \$0.9 million accrued in historical as reported amounts, giving effect to the offering as if it was completed on March 31, 2012, to reflect the vesting of the Incentive Bonus. - (2) Our Chief Executive Officer is entitled to remaining aggregate Retention Bonus payments of \$7.2 million in November 2012 and 2013.
+On May 10, 2012, the Incentive Bonus was modified to require payment under all four tranches in the aggregate amount of \$15.2 million within 60 days of the completion of this offering, but no later than December 31, 2012, provided she is employed as Chief Executive Officer through completion of this offering as if it was completed on March 31, 2012, to reflect the vesting of the Incentive Bonus. - (2) Our Chief Executive Officer is entitled to remaining aggregate Retention Bonus payments of \$7.2 million in November 2012 and 2013.
 On May 10, 2012, the Retention Bonus was modified to require payment of the \$7.2 million within 60 days of the completion of this offering, but no later than December 31, 2012, provided she is employed as Chief Executive Officer through completion of this offering.
-This adjustment represents the unpaid Retention Bonus payments due, net of \$2.3 million accrued in historical as reported amounts, giving effect to the offering as if it was completed on March 31, 2012. - (e) To adjust deferred income tax liabilities, net, at an estimated statutory rate of 38.7% to reflect income tax benefits of \$3.5 million and \$3.1 million related to the loss on debt extinguishment to be recorded in connection with the redemption of the Senior Notes, as calculated in note (h)(1), and the fee to be paid upon termination of our management agreement, as calculated in note (h)(4), respectively.
+This adjustment represents the unpaid Retention Bonus payments due, net of \$2.3 million accrued in historical as reported amounts, giving effect to the offering as if it was completed on March 31, 2012. - (e) To adjust deferred income tax liabilities, net, at an estimated statutory rate of 38.7% to reflect income tax benefits of \$3.5 million and \$3.1 million related to the loss on debt extinguishment to be recorded in connection with the redemption of the Senior Notes, as calculated in note (h)(1), and the fee to be paid upon termination of our management agreement, as calculated in note (h)(4), respectively. - 43